Topic 2: Variables and Constants

 • Name can only begin with a letter or an underscore (_)

-• It can contain only letters, numbers, and the underscore character.
+• Can contain only letters, numbers, and underscores.
 No punctuation marks, spaces, or other special characters (such as $ or %) are allowed

-• Cannot be a keyword (a word that has special meaning in Python)
+• Cannot be a keyword (a word that has special meaning in C++)

 • Names are case-sensitive.
 Example: discount is different from DISCOUNT and Discount

-• Use uppercase letters for named constants and lowercase for variables.
-Example: PI (constant), radius (variable)
+• Use uppercase letters for named constants and lowercase for variables

 total interest grossPay